KannonZenetism/pattern-intelligence/portal-traveler-and-orientation.md

 The portal conditions appearance.
 The traveler bears orientation.
-The encounter must be evaluated at the level of what appears through the portal, not collapsed into the portal itself.
+The encounter must be evaluated at the register of what appears through the portal, not collapsed into the portal itself.

 ---